13 Dog Breeds Fit to Be Your Next Hunting Companion

 Boykin SpanielOne of a small number of AKC-recognized breeds to be wholly developed within the 20th century, the Boykin spaniel is a brilliant, energetic, all-American dog with an eye toward hunting and water retrieval.

-WeimaranerWeimaraners are friendly, fearless, and obedient with a striking appearance—thanks to their unique silver-grey coat—that draws a lot of attention.
+WeimaranerWeimaraners are friendly, courageous, and obedient dogs with a striking appearance—thanks to their unique silver-grey coat—that draws a lot of attention.
 Highly energetic and affectionate, this breed needs just the right family fit.
-Learn more about living with Weimaraners.

 Golden RetrieverGolden retrievers are smart, loyal dogs that are ideal family companions.
 With their gentle nature, shining coats, and charming smiles, they are considered one of the most popular breeds in America.
 Learn more about living with these people-pleasing pups.